LAW3M

 Roland Grössinger, Technical University of Vienna, Austria

 Opportunities for International Cooperation in Materials Research.
-An NSF Perspective
+An NSF

 Jack Crow, National High Magnetic Field Laboratory - Tallahassee, U.S.A.